Tolumaths/Amazon/README.md

 ## Dataset Overview

 The dataset used for this report is Amazon Sales dataset.
-It was obtained from Kaggle, a public website (Kaggle, 2023).
+It was obtained from Kaggle, a public website (https://kaggle.com).
 The dataset provides detailed insights into Amazon sales data including SKU code, design number, stock, category, size and colour.
 With this dataset, one can obtain information on which products sell best, which SEO titles generate the most sales and the best price range for a product in a category.

 This dataset consists mainly of categorical type of data which include Category: Type of product (String), Size: Size of the product (String), Status: Status of the sale (String), Fulfilment: Method of fulfilment (String), Style: Style of the product (String), SKU: Stock Keeping Unit (String), ASIN: Amazon Standard Identification Number (String), Courier Status: Status of the courier (String), Currency: The currency used for the sale (String), and B2B: Business to business sale (Boolean).
 There are two numerical variables in the dataset; Qty: Quantity of the product (Integer) and Amount: Amount of the sale (Float).
 Date: Date of the sale (Date) is a temporal variable with time-related information.